Numerical approximation of the solution of Koiter's model for an elliptic membrane shell subjected to an obstacle via the penalty method: Introduction

 The results obtained by Brenner and her collaborators were later on generalised to the vector-valued case in the paper~\cite{PS}, where a linearly elastic shallow shell model subjected to an obstacle was considered.
 For this particular model, the solution was proved to be a Kirchhoff-Love field~\cite{Leger2008,Leger2010}.
 The latter geometrical property allows us to \emph{separate} the behaviour of the transverse component of the solution from the behaviour of the tangential components of the solution in the constitutive equations, and to formulate the constraint in terms of the sole transverse component of the vector field under consideration.
 By so doing, it was thus possible to implement the technique based on Enriching Operators for approximating the solution of the obstacle problem for linearly elastic shallow shells studied in~\cite{PS} via a Finite Element Method.
 Critical to establishing the convergence of the numerical scheme is the augmentation-of-regularity result proved in~\cite{Pie2020-1}.

 The numerical analysis of an obstacle problem governed by a set of fourth order variational inequalities whose solution is a vector field, and for which the constraint bears at once on all the components of one such vector field is more difficult to study, and the method based on Enriching Operators is not applicable.
-To-date, this appears to be virgin research territory.
+To-date, the contrivance of a Finite Element scheme for approximating the solution of a fourth order variational problem whose solution is a vector field appears to be virgin research territory.
 The purpose of this paper is to make progress in this specific direction.

 This paper is divided into ten sections (including this one).
 In section~\ref{sec1} we lay out the analytical and geometrical notation.

 In section~\ref{sec2} we formulate a three-dimensional obstacle problem for a ``general'' linearly elastic shell of Koiter's type.